JosefVilestadGit/executors/docker-reconciler/DOCKER-DEPLOYMENT.md

 ⚠️ **Important**: The deployment controller requires access to the Docker socket (`/var/run/docker.sock`).
 This gives the container **significant privileges** as it can:
 - Create and manage containers on the host
-- Access all Docker resources
+- Access all Docker services
 - Potentially escalate privileges

 **Only run this in trusted environments and ensure:**
 - The ColonyOS server is secured
-- Only trusted users can create ExecutorDeployment resources
+- Only trusted users can create ExecutorDeployment services
 - The network is properly isolated

 ## Quick Start